 Install a New Energy-Efficient Multi-Speed Pool Filtration Pump and Motor

-The type of new pump and motor installed and the set up of the daily filtration schedule can save you up to 85% on your pool-related electric bill.
+The type of new swimming pool pump and motor installed and the set up of the daily filtration schedule can save you up to 85% on your pool-related electric bill.

 Here are some good reasons for replacing your existing pool pump with a new multi-speed pool filtration pump and motor: